dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 will work with them, for the best results it's recommended to use GS standard compatible ones.

-One such SoundFont is [GeneralUser GS](https://schristiancollins.com/generaluser.php);
+One such SoundFont is [GeneralUser GS](https://schristiancollins.com/generaluser.php).
-download the latest version, then copy the SoundFont file with the `.sf2` extension into its designated folder:
+Download the latest version, then copy the SoundFont file with the `.sf2` extension into its designated folder:

 <div class="compact" markdown>